High-level CLI for Git

 --verbose / -v

-The kill command deletes non-perennial branches from the local and remote repository.
-It does not delete perennial branches.
+The delete command deletes the given branch from the local and remote repository and updates proposals of its child branches to the parent of the deleted branch.
+It does not remove perennial branches.

 Positional arguments

-When called without arguments, the kill command deletes the feature branch you are on including all uncommitted changes.
+When called without arguments, the delete command deletes the feature branch you are on, including all uncommitted changes.

-When called with a branch name, it kills the given branch.
+When called with a branch name, it deletes the given branch.

 --dry-run